Can I claim my Thigh Lift on Medicare?

 - First of all, it is necessary to distinguish plastic surgery from cosmetic surgery, which two terms are often, erroneously, equated in a speech today.
 Plastic surgery, when it meets certain conditions, is subject to rebates while cosmetic surgery never is.

-- Even if your procedure is reconstructive, it is likely that you will not be fully financially compensated.
+- Even if your procedure is reconstructive, it is likely that you will still have out of pocket costs.

-- If your procedure is only aesthetic, then you will surely be rejected with a request for rebates.
+- If your procedure is only aesthetic, then your request will surely be rejected.

 - Medicare and PHI do not have the same extent of services.
 So, before undergoing any surgery, inquire about differences in service.